-Here, we’ll discuss how to clean your house’s hot and cold water lines.
-The tips in this guide will prove helpful in carrying out routine maintenance.
+We’ll discuss cleaning your house’s hot and cold water lines here.
+This guide’s tips will help you carry out routine maintenance.

 In discussing ways to clean sediments in water lines, we’ve covered crucial points like reasons for sediment formation, knowing when to clean up your water lines, and when to call for professional help.